Career Development Process and Planning

 - LinkedIn: Discover people, groups, employers, organizations, jobs, events, and more!
 (User Guide)

 Career Development Process

-Throughout your time at Notre Dame and beyond, you will consistently REFLECT on your values, interests, personality, and skills, RESEARCH career options, and REACT by taking action steps to pursue opportunities through building connections and applying to grants, fellowships, postdocs, internships, jobs, and more.
+Throughout your time at Notre Dame and beyond, you will consistently DISCERN your values, interests, personality, skills, and goals, DISCOVER career options, and PURSUE opportunities by building connections and applying to grants, fellowships, postdocs, internships, jobs, and more.
 The career development process is often an organic endeavor, as opposed to a linear process of stages.
 As you progress through your program, make sure to keep this process in mind as you solidify your goals and action plan:

-- REFLECT (Self) - Consider career assessments and other activities that can help you better understand how you best fit into work environments and job functions.
+- DISCERN (Self) - Consider career assessments and other activities that can help you better understand how you best fit into work environments and job functions.

-- RESEARCH (Options) - Learn about career options more generally through resources such as the Occupational Handbook and/or take a deeper dive into opportunities by utilizing LinkedIn and Irish Compass, , and conducting Informational Interviews.
+- DISCOVER (Options) - Learn about career options more generally through resources such as the Occupational Handbook and/or take a deeper dive into opportunities by utilizing LinkedIn and Irish Compass and conducting Informational Interviews.